simioyin222/120-hours/README.md

 ### gonna go to info sessions soon here as welkl
 #### just finished career reviuew meeting went longewr than inteneded
+#### will upload and starbeginning my code code tormrow.
+Have group interviuew tmr with opine . heading out for today